 I’ve had a beard of varying lengths for over twelve years now but did not start grooming it until about four years ago.
-I often think of how much healthier my beard would be had I known what I know now.
+I often think of how much healthier my beard would be had I known the following things about growing your beard.
 To help others who may be beginning the beard growing journey, here are five things I wish I would have known twelve years ago.

 When I first started growing my beard I did not have much motivation apart from simply not shaving anymore.
 My beard was definitely dry and not very clean.
 Honestly it looked and felt terrible most of the time but I was not about to shave.